Memphis Grizzlies: 2010–2019: The "Grit and Grind" era

-2010–2017: Marc Gasol and Zach Randolph era
+2010–2017: Marc Gasol, Zach Randolph, Mike Conley and Tony Allen era

 Going into the 2010–11 season the Grizzlies celebrated the tenth year of basketball in Memphis.
 The season started with tremendous enthusiasm by the fan base in the Memphis area.
 Although the Grizzlies and their fans were celebrating the tenth season, the Grizzlies were also cheering for the eighth spot in the Western Conference playoffs.
 They finished with a 46–36 record.
 The Grizzlies found their way back into the post-season for the first time in five years in the 2010–11 season after a 101–96 home victory over the Sacramento Kings on April 8, 2011.
 While in the playoff hunt in February 2011, the Grizzlies traded Hasheem Thabeet, DeMarre Carroll, and a protected future first-round pick to the Houston Rockets for Shane Battier, and Ishmael Smith.

 The team became known locally and nationally for its "Grit and Grind"-style of basketball which means disruptive defense through high pressure on the ball (they were the team with the most steals per game in 2010–11) and their inside-out offense (they were the highest-scoring team in the paint also).
 The Grizzlies achieved several firsts in franchise history during the 2011 NBA playoffs.
 Entering the playoffs as an eighth seed, the team won their first playoff game in franchise history on April 17 with a 101–98 victory on the road against the top-seeded San Antonio Spurs.
 Memphis then won their first home playoff game when they beat the Spurs 91–88 on April 23.
 Finally, on April 29, the team won their first playoff series when they beat the Spurs in Game 6, 99–91 to win the series 4–2.
 This was only the fourth time in NBA history that an #8 seed defeated a #1 seed, and only the second time in a best-of-seven series (the first two were in a best-of-five series).
 The Grizzlies' historic season came to an end after the Oklahoma City Thunder defeated them in Game 7 of the Western Conference semifinals.

 The team re-signed Marc Gasol and Hamed Haddadi after the 2010–11 season.